How to Braid Your Beard Plus 30 Epic Examples

 3. Braided Beard With Beads

-4. Long Goatee Braid
+4. Braided Goatee With Long Chin Braid

-5. Braided Viking Beard
+5. Viking Double Braided Beard With Beard Rings

 9. Zigzag-Inspired Braid

-10. Chin Curtain with Braid
+10. Chin Curtain With Braid

-Why not blend two styles into one for a unique aesthetic?
-The Chin Curtain with Braid does just that.
-With a full, thick chin curtain as its base, this style incorporates a single braid at the center, adding an interesting focal point.
-Ideal for men with a naturally robust beard growth, this look strikes a balance between rugged and refined.
+Why not blend two styles into one?
+The Chin Curtain With Braid does exactly that.
+With a full, thick chin curtain as its base, this style incorporates a single braid at the center, adding a compelling focal point.

-11. Mustache with Braid
+11. Mustache With Braid

 Get ready to reinvent your classic mustache by adding an unexpected braided element.
-For this style, grow out your mustache to a considerable length and then braid a small section in the middle.
-A small band or bead can secure the braid, offering a one-of-a-kind twist to the traditional mustache.
-Perfect for those seeking a standout look with just a hint of whimsy.
+Grow your mustache to a considerable length, then braid a small section in the middle.
+A small band or bead can secure the braid, offering a one-of-a-kind twist on the traditional mustache.

 12. Soul Patch Braid